mrldupuis/mrldupuis.github.io/_posts/2023-05-15-raspberry_shake_kit.md

 published: true
 ---

 I've assembled a mobile testing kit using a [Raspberry Shake 3D](https://shop.raspberryshake.org/product/turnkey-iot-home-earth-monitor-rs-3d/) (RS 3D) velocimeter that I plan to use in the field.
 I hope to collect some interesting time series data with this to analyze.

+For the weatherproof case, I decided on a Pelican 1520 Camera Case With Foam (Yellow).
+I wouldn't go any smaller than this (its quite tight in there), unfortunately the cost for larger cases increases sharply.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">